Career Advisors - Banner - 2021

 By completing Year 10, students will allow themselves greater opportunity for further education, additional training and work experience later in life.

 In exceptional circumstances, young people may seek approval to complete the equivalent of Year 10 of secondary education at TAFE NSW.
-To seek approval, they must complete the relevant form below.
+To seek approval, you must contact your school principal to complete the application form.